Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Conformist: +40% government ethics attraction from +30%
  * Conservationist: -13% pop consumer goods upkeep from -10%
  * Nonadaptive: -6% habitability from -10%
+ * Communal: -13% housing from -10%
+ * Venerable: +2% to research and unity
+ * Industrious: +20% to minerals from +15%
+ * Quick Learner: +15% experience from +10%

 ## Robot Traits: